alshdavid-labs/reallystate/README.md

 ## Features

-⭐️ Simple query function execution
+⭐️ Use functions as queries

-⭐️ Redux devtools and time travel support
+⭐️ Full Redux tooling support

-⭐️ Familiar model to back-end
+⭐️ Support for rxjs operators

+⭐️ Lightweight and extensible

 <br><br><br>